-Remember that in the logit model the output variable is a Bernoulli random variable (it can take only two values, either 1 or 0) andwhere is the logistic function, is a vector of inputs and is a vector of coefficients.
+In the logit model, the output variable is a Bernoulli random variable (it can take only two values, either 1 or 0) andwhere is the logistic function, is a vector of inputs and is a vector of coefficients.

 The vector of coefficients is the parameter to be estimated by maximum likelihood.

 We assume that the estimation is carried out with an IID sample comprising data points

 The likelihood of an observation can be written as

 If you are wondering about the exponents and or, more in general, about this formula for the likelihood, you are advised to revise the lecture on Classification models and their maximum likelihood estimation.

 Denote the vector of all outputs by and the matrix of all inputs by .

 Since the observations are IID, then the likelihood of the entire sample is equal to the product of the likelihoods of the single observations: